-Mutual identification and authentication must be completed before any tasks can be performed by a Network Client Computer or an Administrative Computer.
+Mutual identification and authentication must be completed before any tasks can be performed by the Administrative Computer.

-The service templates define the User Role of a client computer.
-The following service templates are used to define the TOE's User Roles for IPsec users:
+The service templates are used to define the User Role of a computer.
+The following service template is used to define the TOE's User Roles for IPsec users:

-- All Services (U.ADMINISTRATOR) - Client Computers (U.NORMAL)
+• All Services (U.ADMINISTRATOR)

 The All Services service template is provided with the TOE.
-The Client Computers service template is created by the administrator as part of the TOE's configuration guidance.

-Both the Administrative Computer and the Network Client Computers can access the PJL Interface on port 9100, but only the Administrative Computer can access the EWS (HTTP) interface, Web Services interface (OXPd and WS-), and SNMP interface.
+Only the Administrative Computer can access the EWS (HTTP) interface, Web Services interface (OXPd and WS-), and SNMP interface.

-IP address management is discussed in section 7.1.4.5.
+IP address management is discussed in section 7.1.4.3.
 Certificate management is discussed in section 7.1.7.

-- FIA ATD.1

-- FIA UAU.2
+- FIA_ATD.1 - FIA_UAU.2

-- FIA UID.2
+- FIA_UID.2

-- FIA USB.1
+- FIA_USB.1

-- FMT SMR.1
+- FMT_SMR.1